-So far whatever LaTeX editor I have described, all are a free and open source.
-But this one is neither the free nor open source, but it’s popular and innovative in doing the task.
-BaKoMa TeX Word is a fantastic LaTeX editor based on WYSIWYG which provides a real-time preview and editing features.
+So far, whatever LaTeX editor I have described, all are free and open source.
+But this one is neither free nor open-source, but it’s popular and innovative in doing the task.
+BaKoMa TeX Word is a fantastic LaTeX editor based on WYSIWYG, which provides a real-time preview and editing features.

-Scribes is a well know free and open source LaTeX editor for Linux.
-This software provides customizable templates or snippets for inserting non-ASCII characters for XeTeX users, quick insertion of figure/table/listing environments, etc.
+Scribes is a well know free and open-source LaTeX editor for Linux.
+This software provides customizable templates or snippets for inserting non-ASCII characters for XeTeX users, a quick insertion of figure/table/listing environments, etc.

-DMelt is one of the free and best LaTeX editor available for All Java-enabled platforms (Window, Linux, Mac, Sun).
-This IDE does not only do LaTeX editing instead it provides an environment for scientific computation, data analysis, and data visualization.
+DMelt is one of the free and best LaTeX editors available for All Java-enabled platforms (Windows, Linux, Mac, Sun).
+This IDE does not only do LaTeX editing but also provides an environment for scientific computation, data analysis, and data visualization.
 You can plot functions, do data mining, perform a data-analysis with histograms and arrays, symbolic mathematical calculations, matrix calculations, and much more.

 16. Open LaTeX Studio

-It’s an open source and free LaTeX editor for Windows and Linux system.
-It offers document template and remote collaboration via Dropbox.
-Syntax highlighting, code completion, code folding, spell checking, built in output viewer, etc. are the main features of this LaTeX editor.
+It’s an open-source and free LaTeX editor for Windows and Linux systems.
+It offers document templates and remote collaboration via Dropbox.
+Syntax highlighting, code completion, code folding, spell checking, built-in output viewer, etc., are the main features of this LaTeX editor.

 Winefish is a LaTeX Editor for Experienced Users.
-Though this software is not under active development, still you can install and test it by yourself and see how it fulfill the LaTeX editing task.
+Though this software is not under active development, you can still install and test it yourself and see how it fulfills the LaTeX editing task.
 Code completion, project management, spell checking are the main features of Winefish.

 Online LaTeX editors

-ShareLaTeX is an open-source online LaTeX editor which can be used in any system unless it doesn’t support any browser.
+ShareLaTeX is an open-source online LaTeX editor that can be used in any system unless it doesn’t support any browser.
 It let you create unlimited projects for free.
 ShareLaTeX has very well done documentation with lots of accessible and useful examples for Newbie.
-It has many features including latex, pdflatex and XeLaTeX compilers, collaboration with others like Google Docs, autocomplete, spell check, multi-language, export-import data and much more.
+It has many features, including latex, pdflatex, and XeLaTeX compilers, collaboration with others like Google Docs, autocomplete, spell check, multi-language, export-import data, and much more.

-Online LaTeX editor with integrated Gnuplot, templates, project versioning and real-time collaboration.
-As an online browser-based LaTeX editor, Papeeria supports all the major platform like Windows, Linux, Mac OSX, iOS, Android.
+Online LaTeX editor with integrated Gnuplot, templates, project versioning, and real-time collaboration.
+As an online browser-based LaTeX editor, Papeeria supports all the major platforms like Windows, Linux, Mac OSX, iOS, Android.
 It offers some useful features like syntax highlighting, code completion, code folding, spell checking, syncTeX, autosave, project management, etc.

 21. LaTeX Base

-An online LaTeX editor that works without any installation and even internet connection.
-LaTeX Base offers a live preview, one-click document publishing and sharing options out of the box.
+An online LaTeX editor that works without any installation and even an internet connection.
+LaTeX Base offers a live preview, one-click document publishing, and sharing options out of the box.
 Moreover, it can easily integrate with file storage services like Google Drive and Dropbox.